Prandtl number dependence of rotating internally heated convection: Non-rotating IHC

-Following the methodology of \citet{ostilla2025ihc}, we decompose these contributions into contributions from top and bottom boundary layers, as well as bulk for $\epsth$, and top boundary layer and a combined ``bulk and bottom'' region for $\epsnu$.
+Following the methodology of \citet{ostilla2025ihc}, we decompose the contributions of $\lepsth$ and $\lepsnu$ into the total dissipation rates $\epsth$ and $\epsnu$.
+This is done by decomposing $\epsnu$ into contributions from the top and bottom boundary layer regions, and as well as the bulk.
+For $\epsnu$, we divide into top boundary layer region and a combined ``bulk and bottom'' region.
 The results in the bottom-right panel of Figure \ref{fig:diss-norot} confirm that for all $Pr$, the total viscous dissipation is dominated by the bulk.
 This reinforces the finding that 3-D IHC flows are bulk-dominated, contrasting with the boundary-layer-dominated results reported for 2-D simulations \citep{Wang2020}.
 This can also be related to the relatively smaller values of $\mathcal{F}_B$ (larger values of $\wT$) seen for high $Pr$.
 The dissipation in the bulk is stronger at high $Pr$, and as $\epsnu$ is dominated by the bulk, this results in a larger $\wT$.